MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOGeoStorageQuota.md

 ```

 ## DESCRIPTION
-This Cmdlet sets the storage quota on a particular geo-location with a specific storage number on megabytes given by the int64
+This Cmdlet sets the storage quota on a particular geo-location with a specific storage number on megabytes given by the int64 parameter.
+Additionally, it requires a connection to a multi-geo tenant to run correctly.
+You must be a SharePoint Online global Administrator to set the storage on particular geolocation.

 ## EXAMPLES